 Evolutionists, of course, won’t be convinced to abandon naturalistic explanations based on any such evidence; they have faith that some day someone will come up with the perfect naturalistic solution.In the meantime, they hope to maintain the false narrative that their cosmology is a fact without any problems or unsolved mysteries.

-But for those who do believe God exists, and for those who see his design, the Earth is a very special place, and it’s cool that science can investigate God’s creation and understand how much of it works.
+But for those who do believe God exists, and for those who see his design, the Earth is a very special place.
+It’s cool that scientists are able to investigate God’s creation and try to understand how it works.